Ondsel-Development/website/src/pages/faq.md

 ## Will you release the source code of the Lens server and the MBD solver?

-We are looking into that.
+We have already released the source code of the Lens server.
+We are looking into releasing the source code of the MBD solver.

+## Will Lens customers get refunds?

+We have already processed all the refunds we realistically could.